mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/RNA_seq_input.png" alt="drawing" width="700"/></center>

 In this toy example, we have 13 total transcripts: 7 transcripts from the Blue gene, 4 transcripts from the Green gene, and 2 transcripts from the Yellow gene.
 In reality, a single cell contains [hundreds of thousands](https://www.qiagen.com/us/resources/faq?id=06a192c2-e72d-42e8-9b40-3171e1eb4cb8&lang=en) of transcripts.
+RNA-seq provides the **relative** number of transcripts from each gene rather than the **absolute number**.
+That is, RNA-seq provides an estimate of the fraction of transcripts originating from each gene out of all transcripts in the sample.

-At the end of the day, one may view RNA-seq as a *sampling process*, where we randomly sample *locations* along the transcripts in the sample.
-That is, each read is viewed as a *sampled location*.
-If our RNA-seq experiment generated 10 reads, then we can view these 10 reads as randomly sampled locations from anywhere along the 13 transcripts:
+To see how this is, we will take an abstract view of the RNA-seq procedure.
+Specifically, one may view RNA-seq as a *sampling process*, where we randomly sample *locations* along all of the transcripts in the sample.
+That is, each read is viewed as a *sampled location* from some transcript in the sample.
+If our RNA-seq experiment generated 10 reads, then we can view these 10 reads as randomly sampled locations from anywhere along the 13 aforementioned transcripts:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/RNA_seq_read_locations.png" alt="drawing" width="700"/></center>